-Any statements in this Official Statement involving matters of opinion, whether or not expressly so stated, are intended as such and not as representations of fact.
-This Official Statement is not to be construed as a contract or agreement between the Authority and the purchasers or holders of any Series 2009 Bonds.
-All inquires for information or questions regarding this Official Statement should be directed to the New Jersey Department of the Treasury, Trenton, New Jersey 08625 (telephone (609) 984-4888).
+Any statements in this Official Statement involving matters of opinion, whether or not so stated, are intended as such and not as representations of fact.
+This Official Statement is not to be construed as a contract or agreement between the State and purchasers or holders of any of the Series C Notes.
+All inquiries for information or questions regarding this Official Statement should be directed to the New Jersey Department of the Treasury, Office of Public Finance, Trenton, New Jersey 08625 (telephone (609) 984-4888).